Highly sensitive leakage detection

 Our UMD is specifically designed to monitor the health of an umbilical’s electrical conductors continuously.
 Connected to the umbilical by applying a DC signal (less than 50 V) in analogue mode, and a pulsed DC signal in digital mode, the

 UMD measures the insulation resistance between the umbilical electrical conductors and the system ground, with a high degree of sensitivity.
-The Baker Hughes UMD can measure with 1,000 times the sensitivity of a legacy traditional line-insulation monitor.
+Baker Hughes's UMD can measure with 1,000 times the sensitivity of a legacy traditional line-insulation monitor.

 Advanced early warning and flexible integration